BC Kalev

-BC Kalev, also known as BC Kalev/Cramo for sponsorship reasons, is a professional basketball club based in Tallinn, Estonia.
+BC Kalev, also known as Bigbank/Kalev for sponsorship reasons, is a professional basketball club based in Tallinn, Estonia.
 The team plays in the Korvpalli Meistriliiga (KML), the Estonian-Latvian Basketball League and the FIBA Europe Cup.
 Their home arena is the Kalev Sports Hall.

-BC Kalev/Cramo have been the most successful Estonian basketball club in the last two decades, having won one Estonian-Latvian League championship, 15 Estonian League championships and 10 Estonian Cup titles.
+BC Kalev have been the most successful Estonian basketball club in the last two decades, having won one Estonian-Latvian League championship, 15 Estonian League championships and 10 Estonian Cup titles.

 History

 1998–2005: early years

 Founded in 1998, the club started out as Canon Eesti noortemeeskond (Canon Estonia junior team).
 The team was coached by Allan Dorbek and played their home games at Kalev Sports Hall.
 The club's first season was a disappointment as they finished in last place without winning a single game.
 In 1999, Ehitustööriist became the official name sponsor of the team.
 In 2003, the club merged operations with Audentes and became Ehitustööriist/Audentes.
 However, the merger only lasted one season and Ehitustööriist continued independently.

 Ehitustööriist moved to the new Saku Suurhall, now Unibet Arena, for the 2004–05 season.
 The team also made their debut in the Baltic Basketball League (BBL).
 In 2005, they won their first Estonian championship, defeating Tartu Ülikool/Rock four games to three in the finals.
 Howard Frier was named the KML Most Valuable Player (MVP).